lodash/lodash/SECURITY.md

 | 2.x   | :x:                  |
 | 1.x   | :x:                  |

+## Threat Model

+To better understand which classes of vulnerabilities are considered in-scope or out-of-scope for Lodash, please review the [Lodash Threat Model](./threat-model.md).

+The threat model defines Lodash’s trust boundaries and clarifies how security issues are assessed for triage and disclosure.

 ## Responsible disclosure security policy

 A responsible disclosure policy helps protect users of the project from publicly